awslabs/kubeflow-manifests/website/content/en/docs/deployment/add-ons/load-balancer/guide.md

         istio-ingress   <none>   *       xxxxxx-istiosystem-istio-2af2-1100502020.us-west-2.elb.amazonaws.com   80      15d
     ```
     If `ADDRESS` is empty after a few minutes, check the logs of the controller by following the troubleshooting steps in [ALB fails to provision](https://awslabs.github.io/kubeflow-manifests/docs/troubleshooting-aws/#alb-fails-to-provision).
-1. When ALB is ready, copy the DNS name of that load balancer and create a CNAME entry to it in Route53 under the subdomain (`platform.example.com`) for `*.platform.example.com`.
-Please note that it might make anywhere from five to ten minutes for DNS changes to propagate and for your URL to work.
+2. When ALB is ready, copy the DNS name of that load balancer and create a CNAME entry to it in Route53 under the subdomain (`platform.example.com`) for `*.platform.example.com`.
+Please note that it might make up to five to ten minutes for DNS changes to propagate and for your URL to work.
     ![subdomain-*.platform-record](https://raw.githubusercontent.com/awslabs/kubeflow-manifests/main/website/content/en/docs/images/load-balancer/subdomain-*.platform-record.png)
+> Note: Check if the DNS entry propogated with the [Google Admin Toolbox](https://toolbox.googleapps.com/apps/dig/#CNAME/).

-1. The central dashboard should now be available at `https://kubeflow.platform.example.com`.
+3. The central dashboard should now be available at `https://kubeflow.platform.example.com`.
 Open a browser and navigate to this URL.

 ### Automated script